 We can help you to find accommodation in and around Bath by giving you the contact details of some reputable local estate agents.
-Spare room is always worth checking for flatshares, and we have an accommodation channel in the Academy Slack group.
+Spare Room is always worth checking for flat shares, and we have an accommodation channel in the iO Academy Slack group.

 We do not have our own accommodation facilities but once you are accepted onto the course please let us know if you have any problems finding something and we’ll try to help as much as we can.

-Bath has good transport networks so you can also consider further afield.
+Bath has good transport networks so you can also consider surrounding areas.
 Bristol, Trowbridge, Swindon and Chippenham have train stations that connect with Bath, while Box, Corsham, Trowbridge, Chippenham and Melksham have bus routes.
 There are other surrounding towns as well which are all worth checking.

-There is no public parking on Widcombe Crescent.
-Approximately 300m up the Widcombe Hill past the Academy building there is free parking, however spaces are very limited.
+Please be aware that there is no public parking on Widcombe Crescent.
+Approximately 300m up Widcombe Hill past the Academy building there is free parking, however spaces are very limited.
 Information on other parking options may be found on the Bath Park & Ride website, the Bath & NE Somerset Car Parks website, or at JustPark.

 Yes.
 Please talk to us so that we understand how we can best support you.
 We have previously taught students with a range of mental health needs and will be as helpful as we can.
 We are a Mindful Employer, Disability Confident level 1, and committed to openness about mental health for both staff and students.